 When can an agreement be negotiated?

 There are many reasons why a franchisor may be willing to compromise.
 The size and financial strength of the franchisee or franchisor may lead a franchisor to be more flexible with the contract terms.
 In addition, the unique circumstances of the arrangement or local market conditions may also be factors.
-Sometimes, there are terms which have little importance to the franchisor but are significant to a franchisee.
-Those terms may therefore be negotiable.
+Sometimes, there are terms that have little importance to the franchisor but are significant to a franchisee.
+That’s where negotiating a franchise agreement comes in.

 When should you seek to negotiate?